clap clap blog: we have moved

 The current American Idol season, much like Rumsfeld's super-futuristic air-driven Iraq campaign, is falling apart under its own overproduced bullshit.
 But that's just me, my friend Maria, and the former Central Commander talking.
 Fox can't even weed out guys that beat up their sisters before showing them off in front of 25 million people.
 Pretty tricky, that guy Corey, he got the cops to misspell his name before he got on the show.

 posted by Gilead at 5:51 PM 0 comments

 Re: Liz Smart.
 Fixated, schmixated.
 Shit is messed up.
 Her rich religious freak parents freak out when she's kidnapped by a slightly different, but poor religious freak.
 I can't wait for the trashy unauthorized account.

 posted by Gilead at 5:48 PM 0 comments

 Re: Bob Herbert on the budget.
 84 cents for a meal?
 I can't get one chicken wing at Popeye's for 84 cents!
 Seriously.

 An analysis of the House budget by the Center on Budget and Policy Priorities found that its proposed cuts in child nutrition programs threaten to eliminate school lunches for 2.4 million low-income children.

 Well, maybe if their parents stopped filing amicus briefs for University of Michigan at the Supreme Court all the time, they could all get fucking jobs and feed their kids!!!

-posted by Gilead at 5:46 PM 0 comments Links to this post
+posted by Gilead at 5:46 PM 0 comments